FuelLabs/fuel-specs/specs/protocol/tx_format.md

 | `amount` | `uint64`   | Amount of coins to send.             |
 | `color`  | `byte[32]` | Color of coins.                      |

+Transaction is invalid if:

+- any other output has type `OutputType.OutputChange` and color `color` (i.e. only one change output per color is allowed)

 Note: when signing a transaction, `amount` is set to zero.

 Note: when verifying a predicate or executing a script, `amount` is initialized to zero.